rust-db/refinery/README.md

 With Unversioned migrations there is more flexibility in the order that the migrations can be created and deployed.
 If developer 1 creates a PR with a migration today `U11__update_cars_table.sql`, but it is reviewed for a week.
-Meanwhile developer 2 creates a PR with migration `U12__create_model_tags.sql` that is much simpler and gets merged and deployed immediately.
+Meanwhile, developer 2 creates a PR with migration `U12__create_model_tags.sql` that is much simpler and gets merged and deployed immediately.
 This would stop developer 1's migration from ever running if you were using Versioned migrations because the next migration would need to be > 12.

 ## Implementation details

 refinery works by creating a table that keeps all the applied migrations' versions and their metadata.
-When you [run](https://docs.rs/refinery/latest/refinery/struct.Runner.html#method.run) the migrations `Runner`, refinery compares the applied migrations with the the ones to be applied, checking for [divergent](https://docs.rs/refinery/latest/refinery/struct.Runner.html#method.set_abort_divergent) and [missing](https://docs.rs/refinery/latest/refinery/struct.Runner.html#method.set_abort_missing) and executing unapplied migrations.\
+When you [run](https://docs.rs/refinery/latest/refinery/struct.Runner.html#method.run) the migrations `Runner`, refinery compares the applied migrations with the ones to be applied, checking for [divergent](https://docs.rs/refinery/latest/refinery/struct.Runner.html#method.set_abort_divergent) and [missing](https://docs.rs/refinery/latest/refinery/struct.Runner.html#method.set_abort_missing) and executing unapplied migrations.\
 By default, refinery runs each migration in a single transaction.
 Alternatively, you can also configure refinery to wrap the entire execution of all migrations in a single transaction by setting [set_grouped](https://docs.rs/refinery/latest/refinery/struct.Runner.html#method.set_grouped) to true.

 ### Rollback